The Creation

 • Jacob,

-The first Adam was imperfect from the moment he was created, having been formed out of the dust of the ground (Genesis 2:7).
-He did not become imperfect because he sinned.
-He sinned because he was imperfect; otherwise, he would not have been capable of sinning.
-Due to his sin, though, Adam’s right to reign over this Creation was revoked; then, at some later, he died.
+The first man, Adam, had perfect communion with God until he sinned.
+The fact that he sinned, however, was an indication that he was imperfect from the moment he was created, having been formed out of the dust of the ground (Genesis 2:7).
+Adam did not become imperfect because he sinned.
+He sinned because he was imperfect; otherwise, he would not have sinned.
+Due to his sin, Adam’s right to reign over this Creation was revoked; then, at some time later, he experienced physical death, since the wages of sin is death (Romans 6:23).

-After the Millennium, this universe will be replaced by another, brand new universe, because the first one will “pass away” (Revelation 21:1a); it will wear out and will be discarded (Psalm 102:25,26).
 Here is a quote from God Himself: “I am making everything new!(Revelation 21:5a).
-“New” is not the same as “renewed” or “restored”; something that is “new” has not been in use, nor even has existed, prior to that time.
-Furthermore, something “new” does not have flaws which have been repaired; rather, being “new” signifies that something is without defect or blemish, from its inception.
+“New” is not the same as “renewed” or “restored”; something that is “new” has not existed before that point.
+Furthermore, something “new” does not have flaws which have been repaired; rather, being “new,” in the purest sense of the word, signifies that something is without defect or blemish, from its inception.

 old and new Creations

 When Jesus returns at the end of the 70th Week, He will renovate and reconfigure much of the present heavens and earth (an imperfect Creation) into a glorious, magnificent, “Garden of Eden” state, which will last an additional 1,000 years.
-However, this will not be an act of “creation,” but rather of “remodeling.”
-The Millennium will be the final period of the seventh “day” of God’s “week,” where the seventh “day” (during which we presently exist) is a lengthy Sabbath of cessation from any creative work of something out of nothing.
+However, this will not be an act of “creation” but, rather, of “remodeling” and “transformation.”
+The Millennium will be the final portion of the seventh “day” of God’s “week,” where the seventh “day” (during which we presently exist) is a lengthy Sabbath of God’s cessation from any creative work of something out of nothing.

-Thus, contrary to what is believed by most (scientists and religious people alike), this universe (the visible and invisible heavens and earth) will not continue to exist for eternity.
-Rather, this realm of Creation, and even “time” as we know it, will be terminated.
-Then God will create a new heaven and a new earth (2 Peter 3:13; Revelation 21:1,5).
+Thus, contrary to what is believed by most scientists, and even by many people of faith, this universe (the visible and invisible heavens and earth) will not continue to exist for eternity.
+Rather, after the Millennium is over, this realm of Creation, and even one-dimensional “time” as we know it, will be terminated.
+Then God will bring into existence a new heaven and a new earth (2 Peter 3:13; Revelation 21:1,5), as part of a new Creation, which will continue throughout the eternal realm.
+Thus, this old Creation, which is temporary, will be replaced by a new Creation, which will never end.

 The one-way “time line,” on which we presently exist, had a beginning (2 Timothy 1:9b; Titus 1:2).
-Similarly, at the Great White Throne Judgment (Revelation 20:11-15), there will be an ending of time as we know it.
-As such, it is conceivable that “forever” actually has an endpoint, which very well may be when this present Creation, along with our familiar dimension of time, are annihilated and concluded after the 1,000-year period is completed.
-Perhaps “forever” should be distinguished from “eternity,” which will be the continuance of the new Creation’ existence, without end.
+Similarly, at the Great White Throne Judgment (Revelation 20:11-15), there will be an ending of time as we presently perceive it.
+As such, it is likely that “forever” (as distinguished from “eternity”) actually has an endpoint, which very well may be when this present Creation, along with our familiar dimension of time, are annihilated and will pass away after the 1,000-year period is completed.

 As God’s “great white throne” appears, just prior to His final judgment at the end of the Millennium (Revelation 20:11-15), this old universe (“earth and sky”) will cease to exist: